 - Noise power:

 < 10-12 V2 RMS up to 1 kHz without 50 Hz

 < 10-10 V2 RMS up to 1 kHz for 50 Hz and harmonics

 - Temperature stability: 0.1 °C/1 h and 0.5 °C/24 h

-These challenging specifications will be achieved by the following measures:
+These challenging specifications have been achieved by the following measures:

 - Separated tool platform vibro-acoustically decoupled from building and operator platform.

 - Massive concrete pedestal (> 65 tons), suppressing frequencies above 25 Hz

 - Tool platform with passive mechanical damping, suppressing frequencies above 3 Hz